eprunier/thepieuvre-recommender/README.md

 ### Leiningen

-[Leiningen] is the build tool for Clojure projects.
+[Leiningen] is a build tool for Clojure projects.
 Download the 'lein' script and place it on your system path.

 [Leiningen]: http://leiningen.org